LostPieceUniverse/C-Compiler/doc.md

 Here are all the tokens my lexer should recognize, and the regular expression defining each of them:

 - keyword
-All lowercase, for fixed keywords
-(e.g. basic datatypes, if - else, ect.)
+All lowercase, for fixed keywords<br>(e.g. basic datatypes, if - else, ect.)
 ```
 int
 return